alejomartinez8/kubernetes-example/README.md

 Using a YAML or JSON file, you can configure you cluster, see https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-app-management-strong-

-You can use the command `apply` to executes de declarative files:
+You can use the `apply` option to execute declarative files:
 ```
 kubectl apply -f deployment.yaml
 ```